fbamuse/boilerplate/source/DS_blogpost.md

 - In the United States, the forecast value is quite positive, and the range is wide (it shows that the range of salary is also large).
   This is influenced by the high-priced areas of Silicon Valley.
-- In addition, a wealth of engineers over 20 years have contributed to the positive forecast.
+- Engineers over 20 years have contributed to the positive forecast.
   On the contrary, it can be seen that the predicted value is swinging negative for young engineers who have little experience for 1 to 3 years.
-- In addition, European engineers and engineers with a master degree have a positive forecast.
+- European engineers and engineers with a master degree have a positive forecast.
-- In addition, being a venture company is also a positive forecast value.
+- Being a venture company is also a positive forecast value.

 It is also possible to provide information similar to Tree-based Featue Impottance.